What is the first-time homebuyer tax credit?

 What is the First-Time Homebuyer Act of 2021?

-The First-Time Homebuyer Act of 2021 was introduced by several Democratic members of Congress in April 2021.
-This bill would bring back the tax credit, which was first implemented in the wake of the 2008 housing crisis, with many of the same requirements.
+After a campaign promise by President Joe Biden, several Democratic lawmakers introduced The First-Time Homebuyer Act of 2021.
+This bill would have brought back the tax credit, which was first implemented in the wake of the 2008 housing crisis, with many of the same requirements.

 However, under the new bill, eligible homebuyers could receive a tax credit of up to 10 percent of their home’s purchase price, with a maximum of $15,000.

-The goal of the 2021 new homeowner tax credit is to help low-income and middle-income Americans purchase property, with the goal of building generational wealth in communities of color.
-As of May 2022, this bill hasn’t been passed into law.
+The goal of the 2021 proposed homeowner tax credit is to help low-income and middle-income Americans purchase property, with the goal of building generational wealth in communities of color.
+As of December 2022, this bill hasn’t been passed into law.